woodlyer/tuic-helper/README.md

 # tuic-helper
-help you to run tuic.  based on https://github.com/EAimTY/tuic

 tuic is a good proxy tool. location: https://github.com/EAimTY/tuic
-Doc at https://www.eaimty.com/2022/03/tuic.html . but not very enough.
+Doc locate at https://www.eaimty.com/2022/03/tuic.html , but it's not very clear.
-This repository help you to run tuic.
+This repository helps you to run tuic.

 # quick tutorial